We all know that we need to eat a healthy diet i.e. chemical-free, organic foods that are in their original forms i.e. “real food”.

 Week 13: Nothing artificial – Avoid all artificial ingredients including, but not limited to:

 Week 14: No more than 5-indredients – Avoid any and all packaged food products that contain more than five ingredients no matter what ingredients

 Can we do it?
 We’re gonna try.
-Wanna join me on this challenge???
+Wanna join me on this health food challenge???